BRAT Diet Food List – Overview

 Spicy foods: They can trigger an already sensitive stomach.

-Sugary foods: Such as cakes, chocolate, cookies, and sodas can worsen symptoms.
+Sugary foods: Cakes, chocolate, cookies, and sodas can worsen symptoms.

 BRAT Diet Meal Plan